 [Note: 206 and 307 are independent courses, not a sequence; one can be taken without the other; a student who wants to take both can take them in either order; they could be taken concurrently except that they are not offered concurrently.]

 There are two COGS courses that fulfill SAGES requirements:

-These courses are not required for the major, but for students who are under the SAGES GER, some SAGES departmental seminar and capstone are required for graduation.
-A situation could arise in which a student who double majors has fulfilled their SAGES requirements for a departmental seminar and a capstone in the other major.
+These courses are not required for the major, but, of course, any students subject to the SAGES GER is required to take some SAGES departmental seminar and capstone for graduation.
+A situation could arise in which a student who double majors has fulfilled the SAGES requirements for a departmental seminar and a capstone in the other major.
 Such a student might petition to have either COGS 302 or COGS 397 count as electives toward fulfilling the COGS major requirements.
 See further discussion on this point below, under “Additional Requirements for SAGES.”

 Nota Bene: That a course without a COGS designation has been approved as an elective for a previous student does not automatically mean that it will be approved as an elective for a subsequent student.
 Advisors monitor a student’s individual program for overall coherence.
 Some courses that have been approved for previous students are listed below:

 * While students may enroll in up to 6 credits of independent study in cognitive science, only 3 of these credits may count toward the elective component of the major.